-By way of the Limited Liability Partnership Act, 2008 the worldwide recognized form of business organizations named Limited Liability Partnership entities was introduced in India.
+By way of the Limited Liability Partnership Act, 2008 the worldwide recognized form of a business organization named Limited Liability Partnership entities was introduced in India.
 A Limited Liability Partnership combines the advantages of both the Company and Partnership in a single form of organization.
-The important difference from that of traditional partnership is that a partner in LLP is not responsible for misconduct or negligence of another partner.
-All partners will have a limited liability for the protection of each individual within the partnership which is similar to that of the shareholders of a corporation.
+The important difference from that of traditional partnership is that a partner in LLP is not responsible for the misconduct or negligence of another partner.
+All partners will have limited liability for the protection of each individual within the partnership which is similar to that of the shareholders of a corporation.
 In LLP the partners have the right to manage the business directly, unlike corporate shareholders.
-The personal liability of the partners for any errors, incompetence, negligence or omissions of the employees in LLP or other agents is also limited.
+The personal liability of the partners for any errors, incompetence, negligence, or omissions of the employees in LLP or other agents is also limited.

 Earlier there were only two forms of entities in India:

 In About Limited Liability Partnership, While Unlimited Liability Entities such as partnerships were easy to register but they suffered the disadvantage of unlimited liability.
 Therefore, there was a need for a single entity that could combine the advantages offered by both these forms of organizations.
 LLP in India came into existence in the year 2008 with the LLP Act.
 Since then it has become a preferred form of business.

 LLP registration is easier with post-registration compliance less in comparison to a body corporate and unlike partnership where liability is unlimited LLPs limit the liability of partners to the extent of their capital contribution.

 - LLPs are considered Internationally as a preferred vehicle of business, particularly for the service industry and activities involving professionals.

 - It provides a lot of flexibility as compared to other company types, without imposing a detailed legal and procedural requirements, which enables the professional expertise and initiative to combine with financial risk-taking capacity innovatively and efficiently.